tomsquest/q.js/README.md

 ## Why is this better than `console.log`?

-* Faster to type
+* :zap: Faster to type
-* Pretty-printed vars and expressions
+* :bento: Pretty-printed vars and expressions
-* Easier to see inside objects
+* :mag: Easier to see inside objects
-* Does not go to noisy-ass stdout.
+* :see_no_evil: Does not go to noisy-ass stdout.
 It goes to `$TMPDIR/q`.
-* Pretty colors!
+* :art: Pretty colors!

 ## Install